google/flatbuffers/docs/source/evolution.md

 Its encouraged to mark the field deprecated by adding the `deprecated` attribute.
-This will skip the generation of accessors and setters in the code, to enforce the field not to be used any more.
+This will skip the generation of accessors and setters in the code, to enforce the field not to be used anymore.

 ### Name Changes